pogrebnav17/pac-man/README.md

 Wins:
 - Figuring out the chasing algorithm for the ghosts to know where Pac-man is
 - Modularizing my code, so that when I wanted to add more ghosts I did not have to do a lot of major changes or have things break.
+- Adding fruit and having the ghosts freeze when Pac-man wins

 Challenges:
 - Making sure all of the overlaying elements were positioned correctly in relationship to parent and had correct z-index
+- Timing the start of the game with the music
+- Allowing the user to pause the game

 The game you chose: Pac-man (slightly modified from original)